arda-org/xSuite/contracts/vested-transfers/README.md

 # 'vested-transfers' contract

 A contract for vested transfers, i.e. a transfer spread over a period of time, with optional intermediary releases (e.g. a transfer of 100 EGLD over 4 weeks, spread into 4 weekly transfers of 25 EGLD).

-The contract comes with tests and blockchain interaction, and contains the following endpoints and views:
+The conctract comes with tests and blockchain interactions.

-- `create_transfer(receiver: Address, release_schedule: ReleaseSchedule)`: endpoint to create a vested transfer,
-- `execute_transfer(index: u64)`: endpoint to execute a specific vested transfer,
-- `cancel_transfer(index: u64)`: endpoint to cancel a specific vested transfer when caller is sender,
-- `claim_balances(tokens: MultiValueEncoded<(EgldOrEsdtTokenIdentifier, u64)>)`: endpoint to claim token balances,
-- `get_transfers()`: view to list all transfers,
-- `get_address_balances(address: Address)`: view to list all token balances of an address.

 To create a copy of the 'vested-contracts' contract on your computer: